By Corrine Previte

 I want to take you back to your childhood for a second, specifically to a Disney classic.
 Back in 1998, Disney released the female-empowering film Mulan.
 One of the film’s main characters, Mulan’s eventual love interest, Li Shang fashions a man bun.

 Historically, this hairstyle was worn by warriors such as Li Shang.
-However, it has become one of the the most recent fashion trends that men, ranging from celebrities to an average Gordon student, have adopted.
+However, it has become one of the the most recent fashion trends that men, ranging from celebrities to an average Gordon student, have adopted, while they combined with stylish clothing and accesories from The Fifth Collection store online.

 Although this hairstyle did not bother Mulan, for women today, there are mixed emotions about this concept.